pranavvangavety/PlayIt/README.md

 # PlayIt-

-PlayIt is a basic web-based music player designed as a project to explore music playback using HTML, CSS, and JavaScript.
+**PlayIt** is a basic web-based music player designed as a project to explore music playback using HTML, CSS, and JavaScript.

 ![image](https://github.com/pranavvangavety/PlayIt/assets/115496999/291f048e-a8fc-4a34-b54c-16767d3da5ec)

-## Features
+## Key Features

--Song List: Explore a limited selection of songs for basic playback.
+- Song Library: Explore a limited selection of songs for basic playback.
--Play Controls: Basic play, pause, skip forward, and rewind controls.
+- Basic Controls: Play, pause, skip forward, and rewind songs with fundamental controls.
--Progress Bar: A simple progress bar to track song playback.
+- Progress Bar: Track song playback progress with a simple progress bar.
--Song Information: Limited song details, including the title.
+- Limited Song Information: View basic song details, including the title.
+- Prototype Interface: Please be aware that the project's user interface is in its early stages and not finalized.